 To promote open discussion among non-management directors, we schedule regular executive sessions in which our non-management directors meet without management participation.
 "Non-management directors" are all directors who are not executive officers.
 During 2012 and currently, all of our directors are non-management directors, except for Mr. John J. Lipinski, our President and Chief Executive Officer.
 Currently, we do not have a lead independent director.
 The non-management directors determine who presides at the executive sessions.
-Our non-management directors met during six executive sessions in 2012.
-Mr. George E. Matelich, who served as our lead independent director from April 2, 2012 until his resignation on May 21, 2012, served as chairman of each of the executive sessions during 2012.
+Our non-management director from April 2, 2012 until his resignation on May 21, 2012, served as chairman of each of the executive sessions during 2012.
 In the absence of further action, Mr. Carl C. Icahn, chairman of the Board, will serve as chairman of each of the executive sessions that occur in 2013.